Georgia cleaning business license and insurance requirements

 If you’re starting a business with partners, forming a corporation or hiring employees, you’ll need an EIN for tax purposes.
 It’s also needed to open a business bank account, get business credit cards or apply for a business loan.

-Even if you’re a sole proprietor or the only member of an LLC, having an EIN is useful.
+Even if you’re a sole proprietor or the only member of a limited liability company (LLC), having an EIN is useful for your business entity.
 It helps keep your personal and business finances separate and shows that you’re serious about your business.

 Getting an EIN is easy and free.
-You can apply online, in person, by fax, by phone or with the help of a third party.
-You can also fill out form SS-4 and send it to the IRS by fax or mail.
+You can apply online or fill out form SS-4 and send it to the IRS by fax or mail.

 4. Apply for a business license